 During this time, he formed his own quartet with Hans Koller, Dave Whitford and Stuart Laurence.
 Writing and playing with the band allowed him to develop his own style and sound, heavily influenced by wonderful musicians like Kenny Wheeler, Julian Arguelles, John Taylor and Stan Sulzmann, to name but a few.

-A few years later he moved back to NI, where he became involved in the local scene.
-He formed a 10-piece jazz ensemble, playing arts theatre gigs, as well as the Brilliant Corners jazz festival, which led to him recording his second album in 2015.
-'The Promise of Happiness' features eight original compositions arranged for three saxes, two trumpets, two trombones and rhythm section.
+A few years later, he formed a 10-piece jazz ensemble, playing Arts Theatre gigs, as well as the Brilliant Corners jazz festival, which led to him recording his second album in 2015.
+The Promise of Happiness features eight original compositions arranged for three saxes, two trumpets, two trombones and rhythm section.

 In 2017, Jeremy organised an Arts Council-funded double bill quintet gig in Belfast, which saw Yazz Ahmed join the rhythm section of Hans, Vicky and Buster for a set of original new material.

 Jeremy is now living and teaching in Rochester, north Kent, with his family and cat, Sooni.